aureliojargas/clitest/README.md

 Of course, this [README.md][8] file you are now reading is also testable.
-Since it uses non-indented fenced code blocks (\`\`\`), no prefix option is needed: `cltest README.md`.
+Since it uses non-indented fenced code blocks (\`\`\`), no prefix option is needed: `clitest README.md`.

 ## Alternative Syntax: Inline Output